-- 3.2 On implementation of the first Irish Language Scheme in 2005 the Office nominated a staff member, proficient in the Irish language, as Irish Language Officer.
-Since then a Deputy Irish Language Officer has also been appointed.
+On implementation of the first Irish Language Scheme in 2005 the Office nominated a staff member, proficient in the Irish language, as Irish Language Officer.
+Since then a second Irish Language Officer has been appointed.
 These officers have a central role and act as a point of reference for all Irish language related work arising in the Office.
-During the implementation of previous Schemes a directory of staff members with proficiency in Irish was established to provide back-up assistance to the Irish Language Officers.
-Accordingly the Office is and will continue to be in a position to deal effectively, in both written and oral communications, through the medium of Irish as required. - 3.3 The services provided by each Division of the Office are set out below, together with an indication of the extent to which the Division provides services to the general public and where such services are provided, the extent to which they are made available in the Irish language if required.
+The Office also has a directory of staff members with proficiency in Irish who provide back-up assistance to the Irish Language Officers.
+Accordingly the Office is and will continue to be in a position to deal effectively, in both written and oral communications, through the medium of Irish as required.

+The services provided by each Division of the Office are set out below, together with an indication of the extent to which the Division provides services to the general public and where such services are provided, the extent to which they are made available in the Irish language if required.

-3.4 Directing Division
+3.1 Directing Division

 The Directing Division consists of barristers and solicitors who examine criminal investigation files received from An Garda Síochána and other investigation agencies.
-Following this examination they direct, through the Solicitors Division and Local state solicitors, the initiation, continuance or withdrawal of a prosecution either summarily (in the District Court) or on indictment (before the Circuit, Central and Special Criminal Courts) and direct the relevant charges.
+Following this examination they direct, through the Solicitors Division and local state solicitors, the initiation, continuance or withdrawal of a prosecution either summarily (in the District Court) or on indictment (before the Circuit, Central and Special Criminal Courts) and direct the relevant charges.